Simhyeon/r4d/docs/meta.md

 ### TODO

-*  [ ] Option of stack tracing would be useful.
-Because current impl is simple and powerful, but sometimes you want to see the whole picture.
 * [ ] Argument parsing to return a slice of values not a string would be good I guess?
     - This needs to implement cow manipulation and I'm... ok maybe later